prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise2.md

 - Open BS LMS and go to the `Activities > Assignments` page.
 - Go to `Exercise 2 — Synthesized Research Results`.
-- Upload your screenshot on the assignment page in BS LMS and click the submit button.
+- Export your Figma page as a pdf and upload to the assignment page in BS LMS and click the submit button.